Sam Ehlinger: 2020 season

-Sam Ehlinger came into his senior season with high expectations.
-He was a preseason All-American and preseason All-Big 12 QB named to the watch lists for the Davey O’Brien Award, Earl Campbell Tyler Rose Award, Johnny Unitas Golden Arm Award, Manning Award, Maxwell Award, William V. Campbell Trophy and Wuerffel Trophy.
-The Longhorns started the season ranked 14th and were expected to finish 3rd in the Big 12 behind Oklahoma and Oklahoma State.
-But the Covid-shortened season was another disappointment, if only a small one, as the Longhorns finished 4th in Conference and ranked 19th.
-Ehlinger was named 2nd team Big 12 and left off the major award circuit.
+Ehlinger came into his senior season with high expectations.
+He was a preseason All-American and preseason All-Big 12 quarterback named to the watch lists for the Davey O'Brien Award, Earl Campbell Tyler Rose Award, Johnny Unitas Golden Arm Award, Manning Award, Maxwell Award, William V. Campbell Trophy and Wuerffel Trophy.
+The Longhorns started the season ranked 14th and were expected to finish third in the Big 12 behind the Oklahoma Sooners and the Oklahoma State Cowboys.
+But the COVID-shortened season was another disappointment, if only a small one, as the Longhorns finished fourth in Conference and ranked 19th.
+Ehlinger was named second team Big 12 and left off the major award circuit.

-Ehlinger started all 9 games for the Longhorns and the team went 7-3 and won the Alamo Bowl.
-They lost a quadruple overtime game to Oklahoma following an Ehrlinger interception in the last OT and came back to beat #6 Oklahoma State in OT on the road.
+Ehlinger started all nine games for the Longhorns and the team went 7–3 and won the Alamo Bowl.
+They lost a quadruple overtime game to Oklahoma following an interception by Ehlinger in the last OT and came back to beat #6 Oklahoma State in overtime on the road.

-Though he didn't meet his preseason expectations, Ehrlinger had a good season.
+Though he did not meet his preseason expectations, Ehlinger had a good season.
 He finished ranked first or second among Big 12 quarterbacks in passing efficiency (150.7), passing touchdowns (26), passing yards per completion (13.23), points responsible for (208), points responsible for per game (20.8) and total offense (294.3).
-He was named the Player of the Week by the Walter Camp Football Foundation, Big 12 Conference and Earl Campbell Tyler Rose Award and was a Davey O’Brien Award’s Great 8 and a Manning Award Star of the Week following the UTEP game.
+He was named the Player of the Week by the Walter Camp Football Foundation, Big 12 Conference and Earl Campbell Tyler Rose Award and was a Davey O'Brien Award's "Great 8" and a Manning Award Star of the Week following the UTEP game.
 He was Big 12 Player of the Week again against LSU.
-He set school records for most games with at least one rushing and one passing TD (15), most game winning drives (7) and tied the school quarterback record of four rushing touchdowns in a game and tied the records for most games with 350+ yards of total offense (11) and 400+ yards of total offense (5).
+He set school records for most games with at least one rushing and one passing touchdown (15), most game winning drives (7) and tied the school quarterback record of four rushing touchdowns in a game and tied the records for most games with 350+ yards of total offense (11) and 400+ yards of total offense (5).